 Outside of university life, Jason loves being involved in church activities, youth sports, and spending time with his children.
 He is a lifelong fan of Alabama football, so he is living large after a run of national championships.

 Mark Vroegop is the Lead Pastor of College Park Church in Indianapolis, Indiana.
-He is a graduate of Cedarville University and Grand Rapids Theological Seminary and has written articles that are published in Leadership Journal, Pray!
-Magazine, Revive Magazine, and the Gospel Coalition Blog.
-In addition to his responsibilities of preaching, leadership, and vision-casting at College Park, Mark is a conference speaker for Life Action Ministries and a prayer summit leader for Strategic Renewal Ministries.
-He also presently serves on the Board of Directors for Life Action Ministries, as National Co-chairman for the 6:4 Fellowship and on the Advisory Council for ABWE.
-Mark and his wife, Sarah, have four children, Hayden, Joseph, Jeremiah, and Savannah, and one daughter, Sylvia, who is in heaven after her unexpected still-birth in February 2004.
+He is a graduate of Cedarville University and Grand Rapids Theological Seminary and has written articles that are published in Leadership Journal, the 9Marks Journals as well as many other publications.
+In addition to his responsibilities of preaching and leadership at College Park, Mark serves as a Trustee at Cedarville University, and is on the Board of Directors for Life Action Ministries.

 Thomas White became the 10th president of Cedarville University on July 1, 2013.
 Serving in a variety of leadership roles and responsibilities, White has more than a decade of administrative, teaching, and research experience and combines strong leadership with a pastoral heart for ministry while standing for biblical truth.
 As the son and grandson of Baptist ministers, White grew up with a firm spiritual foundation and was saved in September 1993.
 While White attended a Christian university, he also opened four karate schools and began to fight competitively, having been involved in the sport through high school.
 Still pursuing a call to ministry, White used his karate schools as his mission field, seeing students come to Christ and watching them go into ministry.
 From June 2006 to June 2013, he served as Vice President for Student Services and Communications at Southwestern Biblical Theological Seminary.
 During his tenure, White enjoyed the challenge of identifying problems, evaluating people, finding the right solution to move forward while minimizing harm, and casting a clear vision while building a successful team.
 White also served as Associate Professor of Systematic Theology at Southwestern Seminary.
 In his faculty role, he taught in the Oxford University study program and was a visiting professor at Word of Life Bible Institute in New York.
 He has been active in research, writing, and contributing to the academy.
 He is married to Joy Martin White and together they have two children, Rachel and Samuel.